 Opening Hours: Daily from 11:00 am to 10:00 pm

 Address: 13 Hang Dieu Street, Hoan Kiem District.

 This incredible destination is waiting to be discovered.
-Where will you find yourself in 2018?
+Where will you find yourself in your next vacation?
 Speak to a Travel Expert now.